 For a once-professional chef, I don’t own a lot of ‘cookery’ books, as my dear British friends call them.

-A decade ago, I possessed a significantly larger number than I do now (books, that is, not friends).
+A decade ago, I possessed a significantly larger number than I do now (books, that is, not friends, though as I think on it… hmm).
 As a cook and self-confessed bibliophile, well, it was a bit of a love affair in the larder.

 Two boxes of cookbooks and two boxes of the others (novels, non-fiction, memoirs, etc.), that is what became and remains my somewhat ruthless rule.
 Even now, if a book comes into the house, one has to go out.
 It’s my general guideline for life, really, as I am avowed to resisting clutter and accumulating more ‘stuff’.

 I confess that there is a part of me that loves reading cookbooks, and yes, I do mean reading them, usually cover to cover.
 The best ones are enticing, personal journeys, either to a wonderful place or into someone’s kitchen, as with Nigel Slater’s series, The Kitchen Diaries.
 I like cookery books for new ideas, or insights into a food culture and history, and I have learned a great deal from them over the years.
-These days, I rarely follow their actual directions; instead, I regard recipes as general maps, like “bring these three things and then drive north towards London, but be sure to stay off the A20 or you’ll end up in Dover.”
+These days, I rarely follow their actual directions, instead regarding recipes as general guidance: “bring these three things and then drive north towards London, but be sure to stay off the A20 or you’ll end up in Dover.”
 Okay, I can get there, one way or another.

 More than once, I have joked that cookbooks are sort of like soft-porn: sexy and alluring.
 That said, I’m decidedly not fond of ‘celebrity cookbooks’, the ones with superfluous glamour shots of the chef (or their families) on every other page, posed while shopping at the market, chopping vegetables in their kitchen, etcetera.
 No, thank you.
 Let’s just stick with the food.

-Considering the slim troop of ‘cookery’ books that remain on the shelf in my house, there isn’t room in my small kitchen, one notes a decidedly European flair.
-The titles reflect both our life abroad and my general palate which, despite classical French training, leans unabashedly towards the warm, arid Mediterranean.
+Considering the slim troop of cookery books that remain on the shelf in my house (there isn’t room in my small kitchen), one notes a decidedly European flair.
+The titles reflect both our life abroad and a palate that, despite classical French training, leans unabashedly towards the warm, arid Mediterranean.
 Boldly flavored, rustic food that seduces unapologetically with olive oil, garlic, and pungent herbs.
 Cuisine of the sun and sea, of passionate temperaments and dark-haired beauties … oh yes, please.

 It was while residing in Andalucía, within the whitewashed walls of a stone farmhouse perched on a dry hillside, tucked amid the endless groves of silvery-green olive trees, that I learned to cook ‘local’ from those cherished books brought from London.
 Specifically, it was from the pages of Casa Moro (Ebury Press, 2004), one of my culinary roadmaps, that I first learned to make Moroccan-style preserved lemons, along with harissa, and real pomegranate molasses.
 I have been hooked on the unmistakable flavor(s) ever since.